osiegmar/logback-gelf/README.md

 Latest release
 --------------

-The most recent release is 1.1.0, released January 21, 2018.
+The most recent release is 2.0.0, released February 12, 2019.

 To add a dependency using Maven, use the following: